 Truly Astounding Display

-Perhaps the most amazing display was Michelin’s pavilion (for lack of a better word) that showcased Bugatti.
+Perhaps the most amazing display was Michelin’s pavilion (for lack of a better word) that showcased Bugatti, as seen below.
 Constantly surrounded by throngs of spectators, if you couldn’t get close not to worry, for there was a large mirror high above the cars, angled in a way where you still saw the action.
 Elsewhere along the street were numerous Paganis, Ferraris, Lamborghinis, McLarens, Mercedes SLRs and SLSs, BMWs, Audi R8s, Shelbys, Hennesseys, Koenigseggs and a whole lot more.

 If those names aren’t rare or exclusive enough for you, there was some good “weirdness” (i.e. not mainstream) in attendance.
 For instance, this was the first time I had seen the new Brabham BT62 that was introduced earlier this year.
 ATS from Italy showed up with a luscious red GT, parked near the new Lancia Stratos that’s based on shortened Ferrari 430 platform, and will see limited production.
 And should “IC” (interal combustion engines) not be your thing, not too far away a number of electric supercar constructors such as Rimac had a machine there.
 Though with their silent soundtracks I don’t know if anyone was yelling at them to “Rev It.”